 Hi, thanks for stopping by!
 My name is Luis (pronounced "looees") and I'm from Spain.
-I love playing games (duh), but also watching films, listening to music and hiking.
+I love playing games (duh), but also watching films, listening to music, diving and hiking.
 I like reading random internet articles from reputable sources too, in the search of random trivia knowledge about the life, the universe and everything.

 Professionally, I graduated in computer engineering, and I work at a small private enterprise, which provides internet services related mostly with document integrity and operation traceability.

 I was Video Game Geek of the Week #14